OpenPecha/Toolkit/docs/docs/index.md

-OpenPecha is a free open repository of e-texts and annotations made publicly available on GitHub and through a set of APIs.
+OpenPecha is an 🗒️e-text and 🏷️annotations store made available on GitHub and through a set of APIs.

 The project’s primary aim is to facilitate the collection, proofreading, and enrichment of e-texts by leveraging language technology and collaboration.

 ## Key features